-Policy / Procedures:
+Policy/Procedures:

 - 1. Only prescribers (veterinary clinicians) in the Department of Clinical Sciences that have prescription authority, given by the VTH Director, can prescribe pharmaceuticals for VTH patient cases

 - 2. Appropriate scope of practice is required for prescription writing with valid Veterinarian Patient Client Relationship (VCPR)

-- 3. Pharmaceuticals and supply inventory items will be written on separate blanks for filling and dispensing
+- 3. Pharmaceuticals and supply inventory items will be written on separate forms for filling and dispensing

 - a.
-White blanks = "Rx only"
+White forms = "Rx only"

 - b.
-Light blue blanks = "Supplyonly"
+Blue forms = "Supply only"

-- 4. Prescriptions for medications will require the following items and/or information:
+- 4. Prescriptions for medications will require the following information:

 - a.
 Patient and client information including:

 - i.
 First and last name of owner (full name required)

 - ii.
 Name of animal

 - iii.
 Species of animal

 - iv.
 Case number assigned by hospital

 - v.
-In the instance of dispensing control substances, the DEA registrant number and address, for Federal law requirements
+Owner's physical address if dispensing a controlled substance

 - vi.
-It is preferred to use patient stickers, however, can manually write all information as well
+It is preferred to use patient stickers, however, it is acceptable to write all information manually

 - b.
 Drug information including:

 - i.
 Name of the drug

 - ii.
 Strength or concentration of the drug

 - iii.
 Drug formulation

 - iv.
 Complete instructions for drug use (sig), including route of administration and dosing

 - 1. Example: 1 tab po bid

 - v.
 Quantity prescribed

 - vi.
 Refills authorized (when necessary)

 - vii.
 When applicable, prohibition of substitution of a brand name drug

-- 1. "No
+- 1. "No substitution"

-- substitution" 2.

-- "N.S."
+- 2. "N.S."

 - 3. "Brand medically necessary"

 - 4. "Brand necessary"

 - 5. "D.A.W.
 (Dispense As Written)"

-6. Words of similar meaning
+- 6. Words of similar meaning

-viii.
+- viii.
 For food animals: withdrawal times

 - c.
 Authorized prescriber signature - d.
 Name of student/technician writing the order - e.
 Weight of the animal - f.
 Date prescription is written - g.
-CII orders must be written on separate blanks, as required by Federal and State Law - h.
-CIII-CV orders can be written separately or in conjunction with non-control prescriptions

-All prescription orders require this information for dispensing

-- 5. Supply orders will require, at minimum, case number, animal name, and owner last name - a.
-Veterinary technician signature is minimally required for dispensing to ensure case charges and invoicing appropriateness
+CII orders must be written on separate prescriptions, as required by Federal and State Law - h.
+CIII-CV orders can be written separately or on the same prescription with non-controlled drugs - 5.
+Supply orders will require, at minimum, case number, animal name, and owner last name - a.
+A clinician or a veterinary technician signature is required for dispensing to ensure charges are appropriate.